 You’ll see the narrowest street in the world, The Black Church, Catherine’s Gate, Beth Israel Synagogue, and many other interesting sights.

-After a day filled with excitement, take the evening to relax and prepare yourself for the adventures that are awaiting us tomorrow.
+After a day filled with excitement, take the evening to relax and prepare for the adventures awaiting us tomorrow.

 Overnight: Brasov